Our Pasadena Workers’ Compensation Attorney Answers Your Questions

 Is Workers’ Compensation Taxable?

 In many cases, workers’ compensation benefits are not taxable.
 This is true at the state and federal level.
 However, there is a notable exception to the rule.
-If you also receive SSI or SSDI, the Social Security Administration may reduce benefits so the combined amount remains below a specific threshold.
+If you also receive SSI or SSDI, then the Social Security Administration may reduce benefits so the combined amount remains below a specific threshold.

 What Does Workers’ Compensation Cover?